S3cur3Th1sSh1t/NimShellcodeFluctuation/README.md

 # NimShellcodeFluctuation

 Nim Port of the original repo:  https://github.com/mgeeky/ShellcodeFluctuation All comments were copy pasted as they were from the original Repository as they really helped me to understand the technique.
+For more information about the technique itself I highly recommend going through the README of the original Repo!

 Install dependencies:
 ```